 You may have noticed by checking out some of the weight lifting shoes that price is definitely on the more expensive side for these types of shoes.
 If you’re someone who doesn’t want to “make it rain” just to purchase a pair of shoes then these weight lifting shoes are probably a better purchase since they are about 2/3 the price of what the first 2 options on the list are.

 - THE QUALITY CAN BE HIT OR MISS:

 A lot of customers love these shoes but there are also a handful of customers who report the shoe falls apart relatively fast.
-Most complaints are about the velcro strap falling apart.
+Most complaints are about the hook and loop strap falling apart.
 Could be that they just received a “bad egg” but it’s something to think about.

 - NOT GOOD FOR A LOT OF RUNNING:

 Although these are a decent match for weightlifting and crossfit, they aren’t a great option for heavy doses of running or even for everyday use.
 They’re great for your lifting or crossfit sessions and that’s about it.

 - RUNS A LITTLE SMALL ON SIZE:

 A lot of customers having sizing complaints when it comes to these shoes and say that the shoe is a bit smaller than what they normally fit.
 If you measure your feet correctly this may solve that issue but you may also want to buy a 1/2 size bigger just to be safe.

 4.)
 Reebok R Crossfit Nan0 5 Training Shoe